Highlights

 The DMA GABO Eplexor® HT line is the only instrument series on the market which is able to carry out DMA measurements with a maximum dynamic force of 500 N to 1500°C.

-Two high-temperature furnaces are available: RT to 1000°C and RT to 1500°C. With a standard furnace (-160°C to 500°C) simultaneously mounted, it is possible to perform consecutive test runs in both the low- and high-temperature range.
+A high-temperature furnaces from RT to 1500°C is available.
+With a standard furnace (-160°C to 500°C) simultaneously mounted, it is possible to perform consecutive test runs in both the low- and high-temperature range.
 Eplexor® HT instruments can thus cover the entire temperature span from -160°C to 1500°C.

 The electronics within the system automatically identify which furnace is currently in use.